panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 Zero            |   Start/stop zero calibration process (boolean, false:true, w)
-Zero.errtol     |   Holds a zero calibration process error tolerance value (integer r/w) EnableADmes     |   Holds an ADC enabled state (ON or OFF) (boolean, false:true, r/w) DACsw           |   Holds a DACs mode switch state (0 - using external DACs(A-C) only or 1 -using DACA, DACC, DAC0, DAC1) (integer value, 0:1, r/w)
+Zero.errtol     |   Holds a zero calibration process error tolerance value (integer r/w) EnableADmes     |   Holds an ADC enabled state (ON or OFF) (boolean, false:true, r/w) DACsw           |   Holds a DAC's mode switch state (0 - using external DACs(A-D) only, or 1 -using DACA, DACC, DAC0, DAC1) (integer value, 0:1, r/w)

 ### JSON controlled access points:

  Access Point   |       Function
 --------------  |    ---------------------------------------------------------------------------------------------------------------------------------------
 js              |    Writing to this variable a JSON object leads to write operation on multiple variables pointed in this object.
 The result of the operation will be returned as a JSON object (see the protocol description below).
 Reading from this variable a JSON object leads to readout values from all of the pointed variables as a JSON object (JSON object, r/w).
-je              |    Holds latest events description in a form of a JSON object (JSON object, r)
+je              |    Holds latest events description in form of a JSON object (JSON object, r)

 The structure of the JSON can be arbitrary but must follow a semantic rule: {"variable name" : value}.
 When reading information from a variable, the value is ignored and should be set to a question mark.